redsolution/django-simple-feedback/README.rst

 ``subject`` attribute appears in email subject.

-``serialized_fields`` attribute contains names of fields, which will be stored in DB.
+``serialized_fields`` attribute contains names of fields, those will be stored in DB.

 Than, you need to put feedback forms in your settings.py: